-Exclusive – Biffy Clyro return with 'Infinite History': "I feel a responsibility to the world now – especially as a white male" | NME
+Exclusive – Biffy Clyro return with 'Instant History': "I feel a responsibility to the world now – especially as a white male" | NME

 Why indeed.
 As you may have gathered, we find Biffy in a highly reflective mood.
 To get the lowdown on their new direction, we sat down with the Scottish trio to talk politics, going EDM, bio-hacking, why rock dinosaurs must die and why Billie Eilish is “the best thing out of this century so far”.

-How representative is ‘Infinite History’ of your new album?
+How representative is ‘Instant History’ of your new album?

 SIMON NEIL: “We wanted to come back slightly left-field.
 Every two years we come back and there’s a new way to present a record.
 We thought, ‘Fuck it – let’s go big and ballsy to start with’.
 Putting out the first song from a record is one of our least favourite things.
 Inevitably, people take a lot from it.
 I don’t want anyone to freak out.
 Whatever you think the next song will sound like, it won’t.”